-Building upon a stakeholder review, this DEFRA funded Test and Trial will comprise a partnership between Historic England, the National Trust within the umbrella of the wider Stepping Stones Project (which includes the Shropshire Hills AONB Partnership, a farmer cluster, Shropshire Council and Natural England) and the Countryside and Community Research Institute.
+Building upon a stakeholder review, this DEFRA funded Test and Trial comprised a partnership between Historic England, the National Trust within the umbrella of the wider Stepping Stones Project (which includes the Shropshire Hills AONB Partnership, a farmer cluster, Shropshire Council and Natural England) and the Countryside and Community Research Institute.

 CCRI REF: 2020-018